Body Remains’ Flavoured Jellies , 2024

 The irony lies in my current experience as a Palestinian witnessing the ongoing Nakba while living in the physical and social structure of the aftermath of one previous Nakba, Mohammad Ameen refugee camp, an unofficial Palestinian refugee camp in Jordan.

-As an extension to this project, a gathering on a rooftop of one of a Palestinian refugee camp in Jordan has been organised.
+As an extension to this project, a gathering on a rooftop of Mohammad Amin refugee camp in Jordan has been organised.